schurter/id/step2-sketches/readme.txt

-JPGs go in this folder
+WEBP's or JPGs go in this folder